higlass/higlass/docs/higlass_server.rst

         -F "name=Chromosomes (mm10)" \
         http://higlass.io/api/v1/tilesets/

-This should return a JSON object contain a UUID to confirm that the data has been added to the server:
+This should return a JSON object containing a UUID to confirm that the data has been added to the server:

 .. code-block:: json